placetobejohan/uci-road-races-map/README.md

 ## Retrieve data

-- [ ] Get road races from UCI website: https://www.uci.org/api/calendar/upcoming?discipline=ROA
+Source is the UCI website: https://www.uci.org/api/calendar/upcoming?discipline=ROA

+The response contains a list of filters.
+To keep things simple we will only look at the UCI World Tour (seasonId = 989).

-The raw data is stored in a JSON format together with the date of the last update.
+The raw data is stored in JSONB format together with a timestamp of the last update.

+## Model data

+## Display data

+datasette setup

 ## Tech stack